webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/grows-to-towering-heights.md

+---
+aliases:
----,aliases:,- grows to towering heights,tags:,- Compendium/CSRD/en/Foci,---
+- grows to towering heights
+tags:
+- Compendium/CSRD/en/Foci
+---

 For brief periods, you can grow larger and, with enough experience, to towering heights.
  ### Intrusion